Current Affairs Quiz - May 2025

 Vietnam hosts the United Nations (UN) Day of Vesak in 2025 from May 6 to 8 in Ho Chi Minh City.
 The United Nations Day of Vesak marks the birth, enlightenment, and passing away of Lord Buddha.
 In a historic first, the sacred Buddha Relic from Sarnath, India, will be sent to Vietnam for special exposition.
 The event is being organized by the Ministry of Culture, Government of India, along with the International Buddhist Confederation (IBC).

-7. Vizhinjam International Seaport, that was recently seen in news, is located in which state?
+7. African Swine Fever (ASF), that was recently seen in news, is caused by which agent?

 Notes: